-The probate court in Los Angeles is the first step in the legal process of administering the estate of a deceased person, resolving all claims and distributing the deceased person’s property under a will.
-The probate court determines the legal validity of a testator’s will and grants its approval by granting probate to the executor.
-The probated will becomes a legal document that may be enforced by the executor in the courts if necessary.
+The probate court in Los Angeles is the first step in the legal process of administering the estate of a deceased person, resolving all claims, and distributing the deceased person’s property under a will.
+The Los Angeles probate court determines the legal validity of a testator’s will and grants its approval by granting probate to the executor.
+The probated will become a legal document that may be enforced by the executor in the courts if necessary.

-A probate also officially appoints the executor (or personal representative), generally named in the will, as having legal power to dispose of the testator’s assets in the manner specified in the testator’s will.
+A Los Angeles probate also officially appoints the executor (or personal representative), generally named in the will, as having legal power to dispose of the testator’s assets in the manner specified in the testator’s will.
 A will may be contested during the probate process in probate court.
 Partnering with an experienced Los Angeles County probate attorney, like Susan B. Geffen, will benefit you in many ways.

 As an experienced probate lawyer, Susan can work with you to create a solid estate plan to prepare for the inevitable event of your death.
 But beyond that valuable service, a probate attorney like Susan can handle matters for your family after you have died.
 Depending on the circumstances of your estate at the time of your death, there can be different needs that require an experienced and compassionate legal professional.